 - type of payment being proposed (one-time payment, pay-per-use, no charge, etc.);

-- time limitation on use (e.g., for the duration of one school term, one calendar year, etc.);
+- time limitation on use (for example, for the duration of one school term, one calendar year, etc.);

-- who is permitted access to the materials (e.g., only students enrolled in one particular course);
+- who is permitted access to the materials (for example, only students enrolled in one particular course);

 - how the copyright owner should be credited or cited when the material is posted/distributed.